 No matter who your guide is, you’ll be introduced to a neighborhood that is incredibly local and just the place you want to be chowing down.
 This tour doesn’t include the touristy places you can find on your own in the downtown areas, instead it gives you a hyper local flavor.

-Starting off the food tour on a sweet note
+Starting our Portuguese food tour on a sweet note

 All of us on the tour were American, so what we ate at the first stop for our mid-morning snack was a bit of a surprise.
 What better snack could you have other than the World’s Best Chocolate Cake?
 Yeah.
 That surprised me too!
 But me and chocolate?
 Let’s just say, I wasn’t complaining.